Ranthambore National Park: Tigers

-Ranthambore is known for its Bengal tiger population.
+Ranthambore National Park is known for its Bengal tiger population.
 During the past few years, there has been a decline in numbers due to poaching and other reasons.
+The population declined to about 15 individuals in the early 2000s.
+A genomic study indicated that the tigers might be inbred, but there are no visible signs of inbreeding depression.

-The number of tigers was 25 in 2005 and 48 in 2013.
-As of 2022 census, there were 69 tigers in the national park.
+As of 2022, there were 69 tigers in the national park.

 Ecosystem valuation

 Economic valuation of the tiger reserve estimated that its flow benefits are worth 8.3 billion rupees (0.56 lakh/hectare) annually.
 Gene-pool protection services (7.11 billion), provisioning of water to the neighbouring region (115 million) and provisioning of habitat and refuge for wildlife (182 million) were some of the important services that emanated from the tiger reserve.
 Other services included nutrient cycling (34 million) and sequestration of carbon (69 million).